Real time Solutions To Improve Email Engagement

 Email metrics helps to know the effectiveness of your email campaigns and fine tune to improve them.
-Study the total messages sent, delivered, open rate, hard and soft bounces, response rate, click-through rate and unsubcribers.
-Sent and delivered message along with hard and soft bounces reveals the efficiency of email deliverability.
+Study the total messages sent, delivered, open rate, hard and soft bounces, response rate, click-through rate and unsubscribers.
+Also, the sent and delivered message along with hard and soft bounces reveal the efficiency of email deliverability.

 Unsubscriber rate tells how your campaign holds the interest of your subscriber over a long period.
-Over a span of time if the customers don’t like the emails you send, they would unsubscribe.
+Also, over a span of time, if the customers don’t like the emails you send, they would unsubscribe.
 Once you use these metrics; you start to develop and understand the response you can expect and catch the shortcomings of the campaigns.